aulorbe/Life-Expectancy-In-The-US/README.md

 Finally, we inspected each features’ correlations to one another.

 First with the initial features.

 ![screen shot 2019-02-11 at 10 44 56 am](https://user-images.githubusercontent.com/39356742/52574547-89dbee80-2dea-11e9-9eef-027d932ad61e.png)

-As well as the states.
+As well as the correlations with the states.

 ![screen shot 2019-02-11 at 10 45 27 am](https://user-images.githubusercontent.com/39356742/52574589-a5df9000-2dea-11e9-8c2f-fa9a1f93bf3d.png)

 ## BUILDING BASE MODELS